-Using data provided by RMEF, onX created four sublayers: Permanently Protected Lands, Access Points, Current Elk Ranges in the United States, and Historic Ranges across North America.
+Using data provided by RMEF, onX has created four layers: Permanently Protected Lands, Access Points, Current US Elk Ranges, and Historic Ranges across North America.

 Public Land Protection & Access Projects - open to public access.
 Tap the center-bottom of the circle to find out if hunting is permitted, project type, managing partner, and addition information.